The Enviro-Tech Enterprise Zone concentrates on our priority sectors for economic growth, with the emphasis on environmental technology.

 Preparatory work started in April 2016, with sites expected to become available during 2017.

-It is expected to deliver over 8,000 new jobs, 800 new businesses and an uplift in land values of £120m.
+It is expected to deliver up to 8,000 new jobs, 800 new businesses and an uplift in land values of £120m.

 Maylands Business Park, Hemel Hempstead